 You can find a complete list of rights by visiting the Ohio Revised Code website.

 Ask Our Attorneys about Ways to Report Nursing Home Neglect in Ohio

 If you or a loved one has been a victim of nursing home neglect or abuse, do NOT wait to report the incident.

-Fill out our online contact form or call our experienced nursing home abuse and neglect lawyers today at (216)-285-9991.
+Contact us to reach our experienced nursing home abuse and neglect lawyers today.